isomerpages/moe-chijkcp/_our-ij-story/Principal's Message.md

-May God protect and keep you and your family safe.
+May God protect and keep you and your family safe.<br>

-Mrs. Mischa Simon
+Mrs. Mischa Simon<br>
 Principal/CHIJ (Katong) Primary